cognitedata/edge-extractor/README.md

    - `install` - installs the service as windows , osx or linux service
    - `uninstall` - uninstalls the service
    - `gen_config` - generates default config
+   - `encrypt_config` - encrypts all Secret and password field in config file
+   - `encrypt_secret` - encrypts secret provided as `secret` CLI parameter and outputs encrypted value to stdout

 `--config <path_to_config_file>` - must be used to change default location of config file `--bconfig <base64_encoded_string>` - base64 encoded config that can be passed to the application during startup